What is GAPS? Gut And Psychology Syndrome also known as Gut And Physiology Syndrome (two books, same acronym, by Dr

 - food additives (colourings, flavourings, MSG etc)

 Seems simple enough eh?
 I wish I had someone to help and guide me, when my brain fog was overwhelming, when the kids were having constant meltdowns, when I was questioning my sanity.
-If you need help, I'm here for you. book a quick discovery call to see if GAPS can help you. x Certified GAPS coach Emma Goodwin
+If you need someone to hold your hand, I'm here for you. book a quick discovery call to see if GAPS can help you. x Certified GAPS coach Emma Goodwin

 My GAPS discovery.
 The book Gut And Psychology Syndrome saved my life and brought my children back to me when I thought all was lost.
 Now I coach people through the GAPS protocol, having trained with Dr Natasha as a certified GAPS coach.
 It is an absolute JOY to witnessing the transformations that can come about when we use food as medicine.

 So my story goes, that despite being brought up in the 70’s by a revered and well appreciated ‘yogurt weaving’ Mother who always kept a Stock Pot and would send me down the garden path to pick peas and raspberries… despite buying organic ever since I left home in 1986… despite cooking from scratch nearly every day for my children, my family was just not thriving infact our health was failing.
 I have had digestive issues and migraines since I was little and fell into a deep depression aged 28, that I accidentally ‘fasted’ my way out of, as I simply could not eat with out dissolving into tears.